 If you choose an out-of-network provider, it is up to you to secure a prior authorization.
+Failure to do so may result in a penalty of 100% of cost.
 Your out-of-network provider must contact our Customer Care Center to submit a prior authorization request.
-Dean Health Plan will then review the request and provide written decision to both you and your provider within 15 business days.
-Make sure you wait until you receive this approval before receiving the recommended services to avoid any unnecessary fees.
+Dean Health Plan will then review the request and provide a written decision to both you and your provider within 15 business days.
+Make sure you wait until you receive this approval before receiving the recommended services to avoid penalty.